imperfectlink/VenetianBlindKit/docs/source/slats.rst

 Slat Smoothing Distance
 ----

+Adjust this value to soften the impact that the slat has when stacking.

 |

 Slat Base Width
 ----

+Set this value to the dimension of the modeled slat object.

 |

 Slat Extend
 ----

+Turn this value off if you don't want to have the slat extended.
+Eg. you have an object modeled to a specific size and should not be stretched.

 |

 Slat Cutoff
 ----

+This is the exact point where you want to have the slat object extend.

 |

 Slat Offset
 ----

+Offset the position of your slat object if the origin is somewhere other than centered.

 |